revilowaldow/BITC/Sessions/2025/10 05 - Session 52.md

 Dark star associated with dread and dark magic, blood star, growing in strength Favourable sign for mages of evil intent

-Scales, balance and monetary tr
+Scales, balance and monetary transaction
+Constellation of the dragon, powerful entity, separate from mortality

+Constellation of the lord, rulership, author

 <hr>